 SEIFA 2016 is the latest version of this product and consists of four indexes: The Index of Relative Socio-economic Disadvantage (IRSD); The Index of Relative Socio-economic Advantage and Disadvantage (IRSAD); The Index of Education and Occupation (IEO); The Index of Economic Resources (IER).

 Each index is a summary of a different subset of Census variables and focuses on a different aspect of socio-economic advantage and disadvantage.

-Further explanation of Socio-Economic Indexes for Areas (SEIFA) 2016 - external site opens in new window.
+Further explanation of Socio-Economic Indexes for Areas (SEIFA) 2016.